 The public bus network is extensive and incredibly comfortable, and the locals are hospitable.

-During my journeys across Turkey, I only took one plane ride, which was a short flight between Istanbul and Izmir.
+During my journeys across Turkey, I took only one plane ride, a short flight between Istanbul and Izmir.

 Frequent buses and trains also connect these two major cities, so you are welcome to skip this flight.